TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 Target Platform:
 Choose TradeStation

-target platform (TradeStation), and an optional username that will be embedded into the license.
-This is useful if you'd like to offload machine authorization to a third party, like if you have your own username/password login system that you'd like to use.
-If no username, put "none".
-After filling out the details, click "Generate MSI" and proceed to install the downloaded MSI file.
-You can then launch the TradingApp.Store license manager application to see the generated license.
+TradeStation customer number:
+Enter your TradeStation customer number which can be found in the 'Help | About TradeStation' section.
+This is used to create your master key license for integration testing on your copy of TradeStation.

+SKU:
+Unique self-created product identifier that you will use in your script while accessing the DLL.

+Download MSI:
+Press this to download a copy of the 'TradingApp.Store License Manager' that is master-keyed to this specific product and specifically to your TradeStation customer number.
+This provides you, the Vendor, the ability to test your integrations of your products with our DLLs.
+After installing this MSI, launch the TradingApp.Store license manager application to see the generated license.

 ![TradingApp.Store License Manager](licensemanager_screenshot.png)